90t/book-club/README.md

 - My next command was to extract my languages with the command pybabel extract -F babael.cfg -k _l -o messages.pot
 - POT or otherwise known as portable object template
 - To compile my this file to a format so babel can compile at runtime
-- To achivev this I used the babael package again & ran the command pybabel compile -d  when running this command in your own project
+- To achive this I used the babael package again & ran the command pybabel compile -d  when running this command in your own project
 - this is where you need provide your top level directory path
-- After compilation babel will genrate a new messages.po, this is the file that will contain my langauges translations
+- After compilation babel will generate a new messages.po, this is the file that will contain my langauges translations
 - To extract any new langauges I just needed to run the command pybabel extract -F babael.cfg -k _l -o messages.pot .
 - This command once again extracted my text , for the changes to take effect to my babel workflow, I needed to update
 - I used the similer command pybabel update -i messages.pot -d app/transaltions
 - This command updated my pot files with any new langauges that I decided to add to my project

 ## Translations & Ajax
 - With accessibilty as the main point of this feature , language translation on each post would bring this application international